innju/Heart-attack-prediction/README.md

 <br>The python scripts are tested and run on Spyder (Python 3.8).

 ## DATA SOURCE:
-<br>Original sources of the data can be found in the link below:
+Original sources of the data can be found in the link below:
 <br>https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset
 <br>Thanks to the data contributor: Mr.Rashik Rahman

 ## FOLDERS UPLOADED:
-<br>Main folder named heart_attack can be found at the repository page.
+Main folder named heart_attack can be found at the repository page.
 <br>Click to see another two folders inside it, which are data and figures.
 <br>Data folder stored the raw data for this analysis.
 <br>Figures folder stored the figure of classification report,confusion matrix of the best model and the screenshot of the interface of the application built.